12 Fresh Foods You Should Never Store Together

 If you’re trying to cut back on salt or just add more flavor to your food, fresh herbs fit the bill, but don’t just toss them in the fridge.
 “Store fresh herbs just as you would fresh cut flowers,” says Dana Tomlin, Fresh Manager at Wheatsville Food Co-op in Austin, Texas.
 First, make sure the leaves are completely dry.
 Next, snip off the ends and place the herbs, stem down in a cup or mason jar with water.
 Most herbs do well when stored this way in the fridge.
 Basil, however, likes to hang out at room temperature.
 You’ll still want to place it in a jar with water though.
 When the water gets yucky, drain and add fresh water.
 Most herbs stored this way are good for up to two weeks.

 Squash and pumpkins don’t go with apples and pears

 Squash and pumpkins are well known for having a long shelf life but apples, another fall favorite (along with pears and other ripening fruit) shouldn’t be stored with them.
 According to Oregon State University Extension Service, it will cause the squash to yellow and go bad.
 Squash and pumpkins keep well at temps between 50 and 55 degrees Fahrenheit, which is cooler than room temperature but not as chilly as the fridge.
 Larger pumpkins and larger squash will last up to six months, but keep an eye on the smaller ones, as they usually last about three months.
-Here are the foods you’ve probably been storing wrong your whole life.
+Here are 25 brilliant kitchen hacks you’ll wish you knew sooner.

 Bag your root veggies